prometheus/proposals/proposals/0072-remote-write-restart-from-savepoint.md

 6. Update `wlog.NewWatcher.Run()` to start sending samples if a starting segment is configured
 7. Walk through the `remote.QueueManager` send code to ensure duplicate data errors will not cause slow downs in data delivery (we have a high probability of sending duplicate data).

-This flow should be enough to to accomplish Goal 1: Support resuming from a checkpoint for each configured `remote_write` destination.
+This flow should be enough to to accomplish Goal 1: Support resuming from a savepoint for each configured `remote_write` destination.

-The act of taking a checkpoint will require a lock to be held but given we do it on a schedule this will be infrequent enough that the implementation should safely accomplish Goal 2: Taking a checkpoint for a remote_write destination should not incur significant overhead (see testing for further info).
+The act of taking a savepoint will require a lock to be held but given we do it on a schedule this will be infrequent enough that the implementation should safely accomplish Goal 2: Taking a savepoint for a remote_write destination should not incur significant overhead (see testing for further info).

-### Checkpoint file format/location
+### Savepoint file format/location

-The segment checkpoint would be stored in the `remote.WriteStorage.dir` which would be next to the `/wal` directory.
+The savepoint would be stored in the `remote.WriteStorage.dir` which would be next to the `/wal` directory.

 We only care about the queue hash and the current segment so a json encoded file seems reasonable for this.
 A key value format should make it easier to evolve over time vs a more basic delimited file.

-Solving for, Goal 3: Changing the `queue_configuration` for a `remote_write` destination should not result in a new checkpoint entry.
+Solving for, Goal 3: Changing the `queue_configuration` for a `remote_write` destination should not result in a new savepoint entry.

 This will be done via adding a specific toHash function for RemoteWriteConfig which zeros the QueueConfig before taking the hash.
 RemoteWriteConfig is managed as a pointer so we'll need to keep the value before, set to empty, and put the original value back but all is reasonably managed.
 We could look at identifying other "operational" fields which could be excluded from hashing for the same reasons.